A list of frequently asked questions (FAQ’s) about Freya Guitars

-We accept payment by Paypal (you can instantly use your credit card with Paypal – it is a safe and secure method of payment), Bank Transfer, By post: personal cheque (please note that items cannot be shipped until cheques clear, so please be patient if you choose this form of payment), or good old cash.
+We accept payment using your credit/debit card directly through our website (Stripe) and by Paypal (you can instantly use your credit card with Paypal – it is a safe and secure method of payment), Bank Transfer, by post: personal cheque (please note that items cannot be shipped until cheques clear, so please be patient if you choose this form of payment), or good old cash.

 Do you ship overseas?

 Yes, Freya is based in Ireland and we ship worldwide.
 For bulky items we use Fastway Courier here in Ireland.
-For the EU we ship locally by Fastway, but your item will usually be delivered by a courier that is operating in your location.
+For the UK we ship by Fastway Courier, and your item will be delivered by a local courier that is operating in your location.
 For the rest of the world we ship by An Post, Ireland’s postal service.

 We do not add anything to our shipping costs, what you pay is our cost.

 Smaller items are sent either by Letter, Packet or Parcel Post.